 Costa Rica: Organization for Tropical Studies, semester

 Reed has joined with the Organization for Tropical Studies to offer an integrated, rigorous program in tropical biology that takes place in the ecosystems and cultural context of Costa Rica.
 Students learn about science by doing science, including extensive fieldwork in the varied field stations of the country.
 Courses are taught in English.
+Students must have completed at least one year of college-level biology or the equivalent by the start of the program.

-Ecuador: Ecuador Program, year or semester
+Ecuador: University of San Francisco de Quito, year or semester

 By participating in the program at the University of San Francisco de Quito, Reed students will take regular courses in Spanish with Ecuadorian students in departments including biology, literature, politics, and social sciences.
 Students will live with Ecuadorian families in Quito.
 The University of San Francisco also has an environmental and marine sciences program in the Galapagos Islands open to qualified Reed students.